Tuesday, 13 December 2016

 - Get your kids involved - ask them to make a Christmas video or post hand-drawn paintings.

 - Send a care package with Christmas treats and gifts.
-One SIM Australia family who have now returned from serving in Burkina Faso said they loved receiving a recording of Melbourne's 'Carols by Candlelight!'
+One SIM Australia family who have now returned from serving in West Africa said they loved receiving a recording of Melbourne's 'Carols by Candlelight!'
 Their kids loved received some Christmas music CDs.